jackwadden/ANMLZoo/README.md

 # ANMLZoo Automata Processing Benchmark Suite

-*IMPORTANT:* if using ANMLZoo for experiments, please see ERRATA below...
+*IMPORTANT:* this benchmark suite has been obsoleted with the new application-focused [AutomataZoo](https://github.com/tjt7a/AutomataZoo).
+If using ANMLZoo for experiments, please see ERRATA below...

 ANMLZoo is under continual development.
 Please make sure to use the proper [release](https://github.com/jackwadden/ANMLZoo/releases) for comparisons to prior work.